aws/iot-atlas/src/hugo/content/en-us/implementations/aws/command/command2/_index.md

 - _Device_ is the IoT thing to be controlled
 - _Application_ is the remote logic that issues commands, update device state configurations and consumes device telemetry data
 - _Device Shadow_ is the replica which makes device's state available to applications and other services
-- _ShadowTopicPrefix_ is an abbreviated form of the topic which can refer to either a named or an unnamed shadow, referred below for `$aws/things/device1/shadow` (classic shadow) used in above diagram.
+- _ShadowTopicPrefix_ is an abbreviated form of the topic which can refer to either a named or an unnamed shadow, referred for `$aws/things/device1/shadow` (classic shadow) in explanation below.

 1. The _Device_ establishes an MQTT connection to the _AWS IoT Core_ endpoint, and then subscribes to the reserved [MQTT shadow topics](https://docs.aws.amazon.com/iot/latest/developerguide/reserved-topics.html#reserved-topics-shadow) for device shadow it supports.
-These are the topics where shadow event messages will be received and processed.
-The _Device_ publishes messages to `ShadowTopicPrefix/update`(request) topic.
+Below are the topics from where shadow event messages will be received and processed
+- `ShadowTopicPrefix/get/accepted`
+- `ShadowTopicPrefix/get/rejected`
+- `ShadowTopicPrefix/update/accepted`
+- `ShadowTopicPrefix/update/rejected`
+- `ShadowTopicPrefix/update/delta`
-2. On successfull connect with _AWS IOT Core_ endpoint, the _Device_ publish request to  `ShadowTopicPrefix/get` topic and process latest shadow file received on `ShadowTopicPrefix/get/accepted` subscribed topic.
-After processing _command_ from shadow file, _Device_ makes publish request to `cmd/device1/resp` (command action result) topic and also update command execution status on _reported_ state data on shadow file.
+2. On successfull connect with _AWS IOT Core_ endpoint & on successfull subscription to reserved shadow topics, the _Device_ publish request to  `ShadowTopicPrefix/get` topic and process latest shadow file received on `ShadowTopicPrefix/get/accepted` subscribed topic.
+3. After processing _command_ from shadow file, _Device_ makes publish request to `cmd/device1/response` (command action result) topic.
+Once _command_ action completed, _Device_ makes another publish request to `ShadowTopicPrefix/update` topic with command action completion status under _reported_ state on shadow file.
-3. (Optional) Once the command is processed, and if device is persistently connected then it can subscribe to delta changes on shadow file to get further command updates.
+4. (Optional) Once the delta changes are processed from shadow get request on device inital connect/reconnect, and if device is continued to remain connected then it can further receive delta changes on shadow file from the _Application_
-4. The _Application_ establishes an MQTT connection to the _AWS IoT Core_ endpoint, and then publish command for device to act upon via _desired_ state changes on `ShadowTopicPrefix/update`(request) topic, also subscribed to the `ShadowTopicPrefix/update/accepted`,`ShadowTopicPrefix/update/rejected` and `cmd/device1/resp` (response) topic to process command action acknowledgement and  command action response respectively.
+5. The _Application_ establishes an MQTT connection to the _AWS IoT Core_ endpoint, and then subscribe to the `ShadowTopicPrefix/update/accepted`,  `ShadowTopicPrefix/update/rejected` (response) shadow topics to process shadow update data from the device end. _Application_ also subscribe to `cmd/device1/response` (response) topic to process command action response.
-5. To send a command, the _Application_ publishes a message on the `ShadowTopicPrefix/update` topic by adding command request under desired state data for device.
-The _Application_ receives the command action response on 'cmd/device1/resp' topic and take appropriate action.
+6. To send a command, the _Application_ publishes a message on the `ShadowTopicPrefix/update` topic by adding command request under _desired_ state data for device.
-6. (Optional) Once the command has been processed, the device then publishes the result of the action onto the `cmd/device1/resp` topic.
-{{% center %}}

 ```plantuml
 @startuml